The Relationship Between Dilution and Dissociation

 Well, that’s obvious, clearly the percent dissociation must decrease!

-If it’s diluted, the solution is less concentrated of hydronium ions, so evidently a lesser percentage of the acid dissociates.
+If it’s diluted, the solution is less concentrated with hydronium ions, so a lesser percentage of the acid dissociates.

-With only a minute of thought this makes sense - a sort-of ‘duh’ derivation.
+In a haste, this makes sense - a sort-of ‘duh’ derivation.
+Unfortunately, it’s a fallacy.

 Li: Percent dissociation is inversely proportional to the concentration.

-With a minute of thought, we can understand why this is - first intuitively, then mathematically.
+With some thought, we can understand why this is - first intuitively, then mathematically.
 When we dilute an acid, we are essentially adding more area upon which the acid can react, thus leading to a higher rate of dissociation.
-To prove this mathematically:
+To prove this:

 Let’s say we dilute our solution by a factor of ten.
-The reaction quotient (like , but not at equilibrium) can then be described as
+The reaction quotient The reaction quotient describes the direction a reaction will proceed to establish equilibrium. can then be described as

-Because the reaction quotient is far to the left of the equilbrium constant, the reaction will shift to the right The acid will dissociate further, increasing the numerator of the reaction quotient. in order to reach equilibrium.
+Because the reaction quotient is an order of magnitude less than the equilbrium constant, the reaction will shift to the right The acid will dissociate further, increasing the numerator of the reaction quotient. in order to reach equilibrium.

-QED - diluting a weak acid shifts the dissociation reaction to the left, leading the acid to dissociate more in order to reestablish equilibrium, thus increasing the percent dissociation.
+QED - diluting a weak acid shifts the concentration of a reaction’s products to the left, leading the acid to dissociate more in order to reestablish equilibrium, thus increasing the percent dissociation.

 << All Posts